-We are mapping the system – using the client journey.
-By walking the journey with a group of 300 clients, who represent a broad spectrum of demographics and needs, we are mapping what works for them and what doesn’t.
-We’ll use this evidence based learning to influence larger scale system change.
+In phase 1 of the Service Coordinator’s work we mapped the system – using the client journey.
+By walking alongside clients who represent a broad spectrum of demographics and needs we identified what works for them and what doesn’t.
+This learning is feeding into larger scale system change activity.

-We are developing a 'Golden Key Approach' to ways of working in Bristol.
-This approach will help the partnership step outside their organisation or specific role to look at the bigger picture and approach barriers and solutions with fresh eyes.
+This approach will help members of the partnership step outside their organisations or specific roles to look at the bigger picture and approach blocks and solutions with fresh eyes.

 Learning from system change activities is shared with other members of the partnership with the aspiration that this can inform wider system change.
 For example, learning from activity in the mental health sector could be applied to blocks identified in the criminal justice sector.